Account statements are reports that show the billings and payments of a given account for a specific time period.

 (1) A customer defaults on paying an invoice.
 You notify them of the overdue payment using account statements or (multi-level) dunning reminders.

-(3) If the invoice remains unpaid and becomes more overdue, you may consider applying individual value adjustments in parallel in order to devalue the corresponding receivable.
+(2) If the invoice remains unpaid and becomes more overdue, you may consider applying individual value adjustments in order to devalue the corresponding receivable.

 Example AR collection scenario

 Businesses may want to remind customers of sales that have not yet been paid – but perhaps without expressly stating an overdue receivable and without starting a dunning process.
 To this end, they create, for example, monthly reports on issued invoices and received payments, and send them out to their customers.

 Usually, these statements include all unpaid invoices, even if they are not yet due.
 In this sense, they are still a collection tool, because they prompt customers to pay.

 Account Statements in JustOn

 To support accounting purposes, JustOn allows for generating account statements – reports that summarize the balances of a given account for a specific time period.
 PDF copies of the account statements can then be distributed to the corresponding recipients.

 - Draft: New account statements have the status

 Draft.
 You can check draft account statements for correctness and edit them as necessary.